ProninDenys/ProninDenys/README.md

 ## About Me

 Hello!
-I'm Denys, a passionate front-end web developer currently studying at IT Academy.
+I'm Denys, a front-end web developer.
 I specialize in building responsive, user-friendly websites and applications using HTML, CSS, and JavaScript.
 My primary focus is on creating accessible, maintainable, and scalable code.
 I thrive in environments that encourage continuous learning, and I am always eager to explore new technologies and refine my skills.

 ### My Journey

 I started my journey in web development because I love the blend of creativity and logic it requires.
 The process of bringing a design to life and ensuring it functions perfectly on any device is incredibly rewarding.
-During my time at IT Academy, I have developed a solid foundation in front-end technologies and worked on several projects that challenged me to grow as a developer.

-### What I’m Learning

-I’m currently enhancing my skills by working on:
-- **React:** Building dynamic and responsive user interfaces.
-- **TypeScript:** Writing more maintainable and scalable code.
-- **Testing:** Implementing unit and integration tests to ensure code quality.

-### Goals

-My short-term goal is to become proficient in React and start building more complex web applications.
-In the long term, I aspire to be a full-stack developer, capable of handling both front-end and back-end tasks.

 * ✉️  You can contact me at [pronindenys@yahoo.com](mailto:pronindenys@yahoo.com)
 * 🤝  I'm open to collaborating on:
   - **Open Source Projects:** Contributing to open source projects related to web development and front-end technologies.
   - **Web Development Projects:** Collaborating on innovative web development projects that involve HTML, CSS, JavaScript.

-⚡  Feel free to reach out if you have any questions or if you just want to connect!
-I'm always open to discussing new ideas and collaborating on projects.

 ### Skills